-- Paper copies (Lilac) to report incidents will be used by staff in the first instance and passed to a member of the Safeguarding Core Team (See Appendix A).
+- Paper copies (niggle notes) to report incidents will be used by staff in the first instance and passed to a member of the Safeguarding Core Team (See Appendix A).
 These are available in the staff room on the Safeguarding board and electronically in staff shared area. - Concerns must be reported as soon as possible to a member of the Safeguarding Team, especially if there are concerns regarding a child at risk in their home/local community.
-It should never be presumed that an email has been read by the DSL/ Deputy DSL therefore non-teaching safeguarding should also be alerted.
+It should never be presumed that an email has been read by the DSL/ Deputy DSL therefore non-teaching safeguarding staff should also be alerted.
 An immediate risk in the classroom of a safeguarding nature involves the staff member sending an email to the 'on call' email address which will then alert the SLT member who is on call.

 NB.
-No none should wait until the end of the day or delay filling in a lilac form where a safeguarding concern is suspected.
+No none should wait until the end of the day or delay filling in a niggle note where a safeguarding concern is suspected.

-- All paper copies of reports will be kept securely under lock and key by DSL. - Incidents requiring further actions will be logged using CPOMS an online system available to named staff.
+- All paper copies of reports will be scanned to CPOMS and shredded to prevent any data breach. - Incidents requiring further actions will be logged using CPOMS an online system available to named staff.
 Appropriate sections will be completed including level of concern, agencies involved and a copy of relevant/related reports/letters/referrals attached.
 Where actions are stated, these will be carried out by the stated member of staff (Safeguarding Pastoral Teams) and monitored for impact. - Levels of referral and actions to be taken will follow LA Guidelines (Appendix B)